di37/simple-dvc-demo/README.md

 28 - Create `template_web_app.py` and execute.

-29 - Basic Web Structure is added in the created files.
+29 - Basic Web Structure is added in the created files inside static and template folders residing in webapp folder.